Support groups make a difference continued...

 Working with a counselor or chaplain can be a huge help for people with

-heart problems and their families.
+heart problems and for their families.
 What is often overlooked in cardiac care is

 the impact a major heart event can have on the person's family and loved ones.